 (212) 343-1234, ext.
 2802 | email@example.com

 MCNY provides international students with one-on-one support to help them understand the college’s curriculum while they acclimate to living in the U.S.

-Each international student benefits from a full-time academic adviser, who is part of the college’s comprehensive support system for international students that includes resources for academic advisement, housing, insurance, international student loans, cultural institutions, as well as an international awareness club.
-We also provide special events and skills workshops geared towards addressing the unique needs of the international students.
+Each international student benefits from a full-time academic advisor, who is part of the college’s comprehensive support system for international students that includes resources for academic advisement, housing, insurance, international student loans, cultural events.
+We also provide intra-departmental programming and skills workshops geared towards addressing the unique needs of the international students.